 Along the way, Coffin has absorbed an astounding range of influences.
 “Whether it be New Orleans Second Line, African, Indian Ragas, Brazilian, folk songs, Gypsy music, Alan Lomax field recordings, jazz, funk, etc…” he says, “the spirit and breath of the music is what I take away from the listening and playing.
 It’s what decides for me if I like it or not…I consider it ‘Spirit Music’.”
 Coffin is also known to play two saxes at a time, a nod to the late great saxophonist Rahsaan Roland Kirk.

-Jeff is a heavily in-demand clinician, a Yamaha Performing Artist and, since 2001, has presented nearly 300 solo and Mu’tet music clinics from Farmington, Maine to Perth, Australia to students of all ages to raving reviews.
+As a heavily in-demand Yamaha & D’Addario Performing Artist, Coffin has presented over 300 solo and Mu’tet music clinics from Farmington, Maine to Perth, Australia to Johannesburg, South Africa to students of all ages to rave reviews.

 Living in Nashville, TN since 1991, Coffin graduated with a music education degree from the prestigious University of North Texas in 1990 where he played in the acclaimed One O’Clock Lab Band.
 He also studied with sax great Joe Lovano on a National Endowment for the Arts grant.

-A number of Jeff’s compositions have been published as big band arrangements through the University of Northern Colorado (UNC) Jazz Press and he has presented them in concerts at many schools.
+A number of Jeff’s compositions have been published as big band arrangements through the University of Northern Colorado (UNC) Jazz Press and he has presented them in concerts with many ensembles.
 Education continues to be an important part of what Jeff shares with others, and he is a tireless champion to players of all ages and levels to discover and cultivate their own musical voice.

-Jeff is also an avid photographer and he sees photographic composition, musical composition and improvisation as going hand in hand. www.jeffcoffinphotography.com
+Jeff is also an avid photographer and he sees photographic composition, musical composition and improvisation as going hand in hand.
+All of his recent cd cover photography is his own. www.jeffcoffinphotography.com

 “Jaws drop, eyes pop open and crowds roar…Coffin has solidified himself as respected songwriter, eclectic musician and contemporary pioneer of the saxophone.” – Glide Magazine